 Toward Good Health, Local to Global

 Good health is vital.
 The less healthy one is, the less one is able to perform as a private individual in school, work and family, let alone as a public citizen in community and society.
 The vigor and happiness of individuals, families, communities, societies, indeed the entire world, thus depends on good health.
-In turn, human health is also impacted by a myriad of factors, local to global, from bullying to climate change.
+In turn, human health is also impacted by a myriad of factors, from the local food supply to global climate change.
 These are two major reasons why Learning Life has begun orienting our programming toward health.

 Countless pressing public issues are health issues, including bullying, child abuse, domestic violence, depression, loneliness, drug abuse, drunk driving, gun violence, hunger, obesity, diabetes, heart disease, homelessness, poverty, unemployment, income and wealth inequality, human trafficking, communicable diseases ranging from common cold viruses to deadly Ebola, terrorism, war, pollution, and climate change.
 As this long yet far from complete list demonstrates, health issues run from violence at home, or bullying in one’s school or neighborhood, to international phenomena like human trafficking, terrorism and climate change.
 Furthermore, many of these health issues are interconnected and happen in many localities yet they are shaped by big, complicated histories and institutional actors — religious faiths, multinational businesses, national governments, international governmental bodies — whose powerful actions are often invisible and incomprehensible to all but a few trained and paid specialists.
 Thus, human health is affected by so many issues local to global yet the connections and causes of those issues are dauntingly complex.